The Biological Weapons Convention (BWC) At A Glance

 Implementation

-The convention has been flagrantly violated in the past.
+The convention has been violated in the past.
 The Soviet Union, a state-party and one of the convention's depositary states, maintained an enormous offensive biological weapons program after ratifying the BWC.
-Russia says that this program has been terminated, but questions remain about what happened to elements of the Soviet program.
+Russia says that this program has been terminated, but the United States continues to raise concerns about Russian activities.
 Iraq violated its commitments as a signatory state with its biological weapons program, which was uncovered by the UN Special Commission on Iraq after the Persian Gulf War.
 Iraq became a state-party after the war.

 Review Conferences